 - A High School Senior or First Time in College (FTIC) seeking a Bachelor’s degree.

 - An Undergraduate student with some college credits seeking a Bachelor’s degree.

-- A non-U.S. citizen seeking an Undergraduate or Graduate degree.
+- A non-U.S. citizen seeking an Undergraduate degree.

 - Seeking courses and programs for training, professional advancement, certification or personal growth.

 An application for admission must be submitted by all students who have not been admitted to and enrolled in a USF degree program within the last three terms.
 Former or continuing USF degree-seeking students must file another application for admission when applying for a second-degree program, another level of study or readmission (see Readmission).
 Any previously enrolled student will be required to pay the $30 application fee.
 Documents submitted requesting a waiver of the $30 application fee are considered by the Dean of Admissions based upon the determination that the payment of this fee creates a documented severe financial hardship and serves as a deterrent from submitting the application.